F-Pseudonym/dracoon-for-dropzone/README.md

 # dropzone-share-with-sds
-Action for Dropzone to easily share files via SSP Secure Data Space
+Action for Dropzone to easily share files via *SSP Secure Data Space*

 ## Disclaimer
 *Secure Data Space* is a cloud storage product/service by **SSP Europe GmbH** (http://secure-data-space.com).
-The used icon is copyright (c) by SSP Europe GmbH.
+The icon is property of SSP Europe GmbH.

 ## General Information
 This action for Dropzone 3 for Mac (https://aptonic.com/) can be used to easily upload files to *SSP Secure Data Space* (*SDS*) and provide a Share Link which is placed in the clipboard.
 This Share Link can be used to provide the uploaded file(s) to third parties.